erikbos/gatekeeper/docs/api/developer.md

 # developer

-A developer represents a .
+A developer is an API user and has defined.

 ## Supported methods and paths